GioF71/listenbrainz-mpd-docker/README.md

 # listenbrainz-mpd-docker

-A docker image for [listenbrainz-mpd](https://codeberg.org/elomatreb/listenbrainz-mpd)
+A docker image for [listenbrainz-mpd](https://codeberg.org/elomatreb/listenbrainz-mpd), available for amd64, armv7 and arm64v8 platforms.
+A big thank you goes to the author, who also very quickly solved two issues that have probably gone unnoticed in normal use, but that I encountered while building this docker image.

 ## Links